stefan-m-lenz/JuliaConnectoR/README.md

 More details about the package together with a comparison with competing solutions can be found in the article:

-> Lenz S, Hackenberg M, Binder H, 2021. *The JuliaConnectoR: a functionally oriented interface for integrating Julia in R*. http://arxiv.org/abs/2005.06334
+> Lenz, S., Hackenberg, M., & Binder, H. (2022).
+The JuliaConnectoR: a functionally oriented interface for integrating Julia in R. *Journal of Statistical Software*, 101(6), 1–24. https://doi.org/10.18637/jss.v101.i06

 ## Installation